smart-edge-open/specs/doc/openness_howto.md

 ### 4. Set up dnsmasq - only in Flannel Mode

-**Please do the steps in point 4. only if you want to use Kubernetes with Flannel.** If you are performing the Kube-OVN setup please go to step [5.
-Reboot Edge Node](#5-reboot-edge-node])
+**Please do the steps in point 4. only if you want to use Kubernetes with Flannel.**

 #### Disable libvirt's DNS